Allowed image types are jpeg,png,gif

 The nature reserve Vejlerne covers about 6000 hectares.
-In Vejlernes you can see most of of all waders, ducks, gulls, terns, Common Crane and now and then a very rare bird.
-The areas has large reedbeds and 1/3 is open water.
+In Vejlernes you can see almost all waders living in Scandinavia, ducks, gulls, terns, Common Crane and now and then a very rare bird.
+The area has large reedbeds and 1/3 is open water.
 Vejlerne has the largest Danish breeding population of Great Bittern, Garganey, Spotted Crake, Water Rail, Avocet, Black Tern and Bearded Tit.
 Furthermore the reserve is among the few places in the country where Spoonbill and Little Gull can be seen.
 There is a free view almost everywhere, no tall trees and the land is flat.
-But it's not a migration area, its a good place for birds to live and eat.
-There is an information centre and birdwatchtower (see the map).
+But it's not only a migration area, its a good place for birds to live and eat.
+There is an information centre and several birdwatchtowers (see the map for information centre).
 More than 300 bird species have been registered in the reserve, 130 of which have bred here.

 Vejlerne is on the main A11 road between Thisted and Fjerritslev.
 The reserve itself is not open to the public, but there are many look-out points and bird hides from which to watch the birdlife.
 There are roads and parking along the major places and several birdwatchtowers.
 For more info on the Vejlernes Informationcenter and the area see the links below.

 Around one third of the area - just under 2000 ha - is covered by a dense reedbed, which is the largest in Scandinavia.